joandrsn/linux-touchpad-osx-article/osx_scroll.md

 This leads to projects like [libinput-gestures][libinput-gestures].
 Now what does libinput-gestures do?
-It reads libinput and executes commands to X11 using [xdotool][xdotool]
+It reads libinput and can then execute commands.
+For example to X11 using [xdotool][xdotool]

 Seeing how much you have to assemble in order to just make a settings page referencing all of these settings, it's no wonder that configuration have to be done on a very specific place each time.
 How the hell are users supposed to understand this tech stack.